 Contact Method Poka yoke

-Contact method Poka yoke detects the defects of a part by measuring it’s physical charecterestics like length , height, volume etc. Since the Poka yoke mechanism comes in direct contact with the part, hence it is called contact method .
+Contact method Poka-yoke detects the defects of a part by measuring its physical characteristics like length, height, volume, etc. Since the Poka-yoke mechanism comes in direct contact with the part, hence it is called the contact method.

 Fixed value Poka yoke

-If any operation need to be performed multiple times then a Poka yoke device is installed to make sure that the operation is performed for that many times.
-Since it counts the number if repeated operation, hence it is called fixed value method.
+If any operation needs to be performed multiple times then a Poka-yoke device is installed to make sure that the operation is performed for that many times.
+Since it counts the number of repeated operations, hence it is called the fixed value method.

 Motion step Poka yoke

-Motion step Poka yoke checks if an operator has performed all the required function or not.
-It ensures that the operator does not miss any step or does not do a step which is not required.
+Motion step Poka-yoke checks if an operator has performed all the required functions or not.
+It ensures that the operator does not miss any step or does not do a step that is not required.